Quick answer

 Do I need employment income as well as benefits?

-No. Twenty-two lenders in our comparison will consider applications where the entire income is from benefits.
-However, having employment income alongside benefits increases your total assessable income and therefore how much you can borrow.
+No, but the lender pool is smaller for benefits-only income – 10 of the 30 lenders in our comparison will consider applications where the entire income is from benefits.
+Having employment income alongside benefits increases your total assessable income and widens your lender options considerably.
 Even part-time employment income can significantly boost your mortgage capacity when combined with benefits.

 Check your affordability